05. Computing variables

 -

-Using these variables, we will calculate GSS respondents' everyday discimination index scores.
+Using these variables, we will calculate GSS respondents' everyday discrimination index scores.

 Variable name Variable label Variable type Question wording and response categories disrspctFrequency of being treated with less courtesy or respect Ordinal ✅ RECODE, COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
 You are treated with less courtesy or respect than other people.

-(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Several times a year; 6: Less than once a year; 7: Never)poorservFrequency of receiving poorer service at restaurants or stores Ordinal ✅ RECODE, COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
+(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Less than once a year; 6: Never)poorservFrequency of receiving poorer service at restaurants or stores Ordinal ✅ RECODE, COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
 You receive poorer service than other people at restaurants or stores.

-(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Several times a year; 6: Less than once a year; 7: Never)threatenFrequency of being threatened or harassed Ordinal ✅ RECODE COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
+(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Less than once a year; 6: Never)threatenFrequency of being threatened or harassed Ordinal ✅ RECODE COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
 You are threatened or harassed.

-(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Several times a year; 6: Less than once a year; 7: Never) -
+(1: Almost every day; 2: At least once a week; 3: A few times a month; 4: A few times a year; 5: Less than once a year; 6: Never)

 - The response category is: 1: Never; 2: Rarely; 3: Occasionally; 4: Frequently; 5: Always, so from 1 to 5, the ethnic discrimination increases.